History of the Sego Lily Center for the Abused Deaf

 Marilyn Smith, Executive Director of Abused Deaf Women's Advocacy Services Offers to Assist

 In the winter of 1999, Marilyn Smith, Executive Director of Abused Deaf Women's Advocacy Services (ADWAS) in Seattle, Washington, wrote to Annette Stewart, a Licensed Clinical Social Worker at the Sanderson Community Center of the Deaf and Hard of Hearing, offering her aid.
 ADWAS was founded about two decades ago in the aftermath of the murder of a Deaf woman in Seattle.
-Marilyn has personal experience with the problems Deaf individuals encounter in seeking help, particularly for women fleeing domestic violence or sexual assault, as a previous counselor.
+Marilyn, as a previous counselor, has personal experience with the problems that Deaf individuals encounter in seeking help, particularly for women fleeing domestic violence or sexual assault.

-She knew firsthand the difficulties to receiving treatment as a Deaf woman and a sexual assault survivor.
-Deaf victims frequently may not know where to seek assistance or how to communicate with shelter staff, police, or the courts.
-Marilyn Smith founded a non-profit advocacy organization to help Deaf and deaf/blind women and children obtain the care they need in a barrier-free setting administered by and for Deaf people.
+She knew firsthand the difficulties of receiving treatment as a Deaf woman and a sexual assault survivor.
+Deaf survivors frequently may not know where to seek assistance or how to communicate with shelter staff, police, or the courts.
+As a result, Marilyn Smith founded a non-profit advocacy organization to help Deaf, Hard of Hearing, Deaf-Blind women and children obtain the care they need in a barrier-free setting administered by and for Deaf people.

-She knew firsthand the difficulties to receiving treatment as a Deaf woman and a sexual assault survivor.
-Deaf victims frequently may not know where to seek assistance or how to communicate with shelter staff, police, or the courts.
-Marilyn Smith founded a non-profit advocacy organization to help Deaf and deaf/blind women and children obtain the care they need in a barrier-free setting administered by and for Deaf people.
+She knew firsthand the difficulties of receiving treatment as a Deaf woman and a sexual assault survivor.
+Deaf survivors frequently may not know where to seek assistance or how to communicate with shelter staff, police, or the courts.
+As a result, Marilyn Smith founded a non-profit advocacy organization to help Deaf, Hard of Hearing, Deaf-Blind women and children obtain the care they need in a barrier-free setting administered by and for Deaf people.

 The Abused Deaf Women's